-- Opportunities: the Bill mandates the delivery of Biodiversity Net Gain, and will support us in tackling biodiversity loss and climate change in a coordinated way across England & Wales. - Challenges: we operate across England, Wales and Scotland, and an approach to Biodiversity Net Gain is still under development by Devolved administrations.
+Opportunities: the Bill mandates the delivery of Biodiversity Net Gain, and will support us in tackling biodiversity loss and climate change in a coordinated way across England & Wales.

+Challenges: we operate across England, Wales and Scotland, and an approach to biodiversity enhancement is still under development by Devolved administrations.